-We received a bid price deficiency notice from The NASDAQ Capital Market.
-If we are unable to cure this deficiency and meet the NASDAQ continued listing requirements, we could be delisted from the NASDAQ Capital Market which would negatively impact the trading of our common stock.
+We received deficiency notices from The NASDAQ Capital Market.
+If we are unable to cure these deficiencies and meet the NASDAQ continued listing requirements, we could be delisted from the NASDAQ Capital Market which would negatively impact the trading of our common stock.